gitlocalize/blog/_i18n/en/_posts/2017-09-14-ruby-on-rails-support.md

 # Register Your Rails App

-Navigate to the `Add Repository` button from your profile page.
+Navigate to the `Add Repository` page from your profile.
 Here, you'll see the form to register your GitHub repository with the GitLocalize platform.

-In the middle of the page, specify where your source I18n files are located and where you want to generate translated files.
+In the middle of the page, specify where your source i18n files are located and where you want to generate translated files.

-For example, let's say that you have source English I18n YAML files at `config/locales/en.yml` and want to have translated ones at `config/locales/%lang%.yml`.
+For example, let's say that you have source English i18n YAML files at `config/locales/en.yml` and want to have translated ones at `config/locales/ja.yml` or `config/locales/es.yml`.
 Set the drop-down menu on the left to `File`, then select `config/locales/en.yml` for `Source Path` and `config/locales/%lang%.yml` for `Translation Path`.

 ![Add Rules](/img/ror/path_rule.png)

 This `%lang%` is a placeholder for the two-character code of your translation target languages.
-For example, if you're translating to Japanese or Spanish, `ja.yml` or `es.yml` will be generated, respectively.
+For example, if you're translating to Japanese and Spanish, `ja.yml` and `es.yml` will be generated, respectively.

-If you have multiple I18n files, simply click the `+ Add Rule` button to register more rules.
+If you have multiple i18n files, simply click the `+ Add Rule` button to register more rules.

 # Start Localizing